hello@mejocare.com

 Rehabilitation and Follow-up

-Physiotherapy sessions, medications, supportive devices, follow-up visits
+Physiotherapy sessions, medications, supportive devices, and follow-up visits

 Types of Corneal Transplant

-There are various types of corneal transplant procedures which include:
+There are various types of corneal transplant procedures, which include:

 Endothelial Keratoplasty